MG Software.

 Pros

-• +Zero-config setup for most JavaScript projects
+• +Zero-config setup for most JavaScript and TypeScript projects

-• +Built-in mocking, coverage, and snapshot testing
+• +Built-in mocking, coverage, snapshot testing, and timer faking

-• +Massive community and excellent documentation
+• +Massive community with 44,000+ GitHub stars and excellent documentation

 Cons

-• -Slower than newer alternatives like Vitest
+• -Slower than newer alternatives like Vitest for large test suites

-• -Less suitable for end-to-end testing
+• -Less suitable for end-to-end testing, purely focused on unit and integration

 2. Playwright